Spanky Stephens the Longhorn trainer from 1967- 1999 and a Hall of Honor inductee

 James now wants to atone for his sinful ways and donate the OU game ball last touched by the late great Jack Mildred to someone special or to UT.

 Speaking about atoning for past sins, I think it is time for all managers to purge your demons by visiting the deep crevice of your closets and make the football heritage of Texas whole again.
 Give back all those “lost” footballs thru the decades and maybe we can sell them to fund a new “T-room at the stadium.
 Everytime I see Gary Mcintosh smile I think the worse for many lost game balls.
 And then there is Juan Conde who allegedly ( I hate that word) has in his possession the 1969 Big Shootout Arkansas game ball.
 I now called on Juan to return that ball to the University of Texas so it reside in glory in the pending new Hall of Honor.

-* For all of you who tend to take comments literally ,please know that most of James Cooke’s article is a satire and can only be appreciated with a sense of humor. (accept the part about Juan :)
+* For all of you who tend to take comments literally ,please know that this article can only be appreciate with a sense of humor (accept the part about Juan. :)